Patricia A. Wheeler

-Patricia Ann Wheeler (b.
-1949) is a retired American phycologist and oceanographer.
+Patricia A. Wheeler is a retired American phycologist and oceanographer.
 She is known for her work physiology and ecology of marine phytoplankton and primary production in marine ecosystems.

 Biography

-Patricia A. Wheeler was born 17 Sep 1949 in Los Angeles, California to August Edward Wheeler and Margaret Ann Bertero Wheeler.
-She grew up in Garden Grove, California and received her education at University of California, Irvine where she earned her B.S. and MS. Degrees, as well as earning her Ph.D. in 1976 studying in the laboratory of Grover C. Stephens.
+Wheeler grew up in Garden Grove, California and received her education at University of California, Irvine where she earned her B.S. and MS. Degrees, as well as earning her Ph.D. in 1976 studying in the laboratory of Grover C. Stephens.
 For several years thereafter, she held her first post-doctoral position in the laboratory of Wheeler J. North at the Kerckhoff Marine Laboratory in Corona del Mar, California focusing on kelp forest ecology.
 She also held postdoctoral positions at the University of Toronto and Harvard University, and held a visiting professorship for women at the University of Georgia.

 Wheeler joined faculty at Oregon State University (OSU) in 1986.
 While on the faculty of Oregon State University she distinguished herself as a leading researcher on nutrient cycles and primary production in marine ecosystems, primarily in the Eastern Pacific and Arctic regions.
 On 15 June 1988, she married John Cooper Westall, a professor of chemistry at OSU.
 In 2009, she was named as editor of the Journal of Phycology.